-This week gets back to a 'Rohr Axiom of Market (US EQUITIES) Stressors'.
+As we noted in Friday's 'The Agony and the Ecstasy...
+Again' research note, this gets back to the 'Rohr Axiom of Market (US EQUITIES) Stressors'.
 If a bull market runs into stressors causing a reaction, once the stressors are removed the market will revert to trend.
+It may seem simplistic, yet it has been very successful overall.